 If you feel like the individual with dementia is not safe at home, it may be time to consider a care facility.

-All you need to do is carefully look for one that will take care of the needs of your loved one so that they lead a comfortable life despite dementia.
+All you need to do is carefully look for one that will take care of the needs of your loved ones so that they live a comfortable life despite dementia.

 This is because it is easier to deal with the cause before extreme behavior problems start.